Cybersecurity & Tech

 Just hours before the opening ceremony on July 26, parts of France’s high-speed rail network were paralyzed by a “massive attack” of “coordinated” arson incidents, affecting 800,000 travelers.
 The attacks were set against the backdrop of an exceptionally challenging security landscape shrouding this year’s Games.
 Indeed, when Tony Esganguet, the president of the Paris Olympics Organizing Committee, claimed back in June 2023 that ongoing security measures would turn the French capital into the “safest place in the world,” the world looked very different than it does today.
 Hosting the Olympics has always presented formidable security challenges, but for France, a nation where terrorist attacks live on in recent memory, recent global events have heightened an already challenging security question for the upcoming Games.

 By early July, French authorities had already reported that they had thwarted at least two terrorist attack attempts on the Olympics.
-Since May, they have arrested an 18-year-old Chechen man under the suspicion of organizing a suicide mission at Saint-Etienne’s soccer stadium on behalf of the Islamist State, an alleged neo-Nazi sympathizer accused of planning an attack against the Olympic torch relay, and a man wielding a knife and threatening to kill a taxicab driver while expressing support for Hamas.
+Since May, they have arrested an 18-year-old Chechen man under the suspicion of organizing a suicide mission at Saint-Etienne’s soccer stadium on behalf of the Islamic State, an alleged neo-Nazi sympathizer accused of planning an attack against the Olympic torch relay, and a man wielding a knife and threatening to kill a taxicab driver while expressing support for Hamas.
 What’s more, Islamic State extremists have reportedly circulated manuals explaining how to modify commercial drones to carry explosive devices, with the intent of conducting attacks during the Games.

 The security challenge was exacerbated by the Paris Olympic Committee’s monumental decision to host most of the Games in the epicenter of Paris.
 This decision departs from the precedent of host countries constructing Olympic event venues outside city centers.
 Most notable was the decision to stage the opening ceremony—an event that brought in crowds totaling in the hundreds of thousands—along the open-air banks of the Seine.
-Despite its early claims that the ceremony would be “open to all,” the French government began scaling back its grandiose plans for the opening ceremony in the months prior, slashing proposed attendance to 300,000 rather than 600,000.
+Despite its early claims that the ceremony would be “open to all,” the French government began scaling back its grandiose plans for the opening ceremony in the months prior, slashing proposed attendance to 300,000 from 600,000.

-Given the multitude of security challenges facing the Games, France has deployed a myriad of safe-keeping strategies.
-Officials have imposed “what amounts to house arrest” on 155 people living in Paris deemed to be potential threats, conducted background checks on about one million people involved in Olympics operations, and set the largest military camp in Paris since World War II.
+Given the multitude of security challenges facing the Games, France has deployed myriad safe-keeping strategies.
+Officials have imposed “what amounts to house arrest” on 155 people living in Paris deemed to be potential threats, conducted background checks on about 1 million people involved in Olympics operations, and set the largest military camp in Paris since World War II.
 The government is also relying on over 45,000 police and gendarmes stationed around Paris and the surrounding suburbs, armed with high-tech surveillance capabilities and weaponry.
 For the opening ceremony, France deployed a no-fly zone spanning 93 miles, shutting down Parisian airspace for six hours.

 Against these already extraordinary security measures is the French government’s decision to integrate novel AI technology into their security plan, taking the unprecedented step of legalizing algorithmic video surveillance.
 The 2023 Olympic and Paralympic Games Law, which includes a series of measures to ensure the smooth running of the 2024 Games in terms of security, care, anti-doping, and transport, notably expanded the state’s surveillance powers by authorizing the use of AI-powered cameras “on an experimental basis” to support law enforcement efforts at the Games.
 The legislation is not without contention—garnering criticism and raising privacy concerns from political groups and civil society organizations alike—but in the words of French Minister of the Interior Gérald Darmanin, “Exceptional circumstances require exceptional means.